highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

   `OricDownloadStatusText`, `OricDownloadErrorText`
 - **BASIC tape files**: `LoadBasicButton`, `BasicExampleComboBox`, `LoadBasicExampleButton` (enabled after the emulator has been initialized)
+- **Joystick**: `JoystickInterfaceComboBox`, `ActiveJoystickComboBox`, `JoystickKeyboardCheckBox`, `KeyboardJoystickComboBox`.
+The interface and port selectors work while the machine is running; keyboard joystick uses W/A/S/D and Space.
 - **Configuration**: `OpenOricConfigButton` (enabled only while the emulator is stopped)

 ### OricInfoView